jackw01/scanlight/hw_v2.md

 * Designed for vertical use with a copy stand or horizontal use with optional threaded insert mounting points
 * Magnetically-attached 35mm and medium format film carriers available
 * Powered using either a 19-24V barrel jack AC adapter or a 20V-capable USB PD supply
-* Open source design released under the CERN OHL-W-V2 license
+* Open source design released under the CERN OHL-W-V2 license - STEP and Kicad files available

 I will be building a limited quantity of scanlight 2 units for sale - for more details, see [my shop on Ko-Fi](https://ko-fi.com/jackw01/shop).
 Estimated shipping date: Early August 2025.